naninovel/docs/docs/api/index.md

 ## bgm

 #### Summary
-Plays a BGM (background music) track with the provided name.
+Plays or modifies currently played BGM (background music) track with the provided name.

 #### Remarks
-Only one background music track can be played simultaneously and a cross-fade effect  will automatically be applied when switching music tracks.
-The music will also loop by default.
+Music tracks are looped by default.
+When music track name (BgmPath) is not specified, will affect all the currently played tracks.
+When invoked for a track that is already playing, the playback won't be affected (track won't start playing from the start),  but the specified parameters (volume and whether the track is looped) will be applied.

 #### Parameters